-The Green Ginger Phase 2 subdivision is consistent with the design principles of the North Oakville East Urban Design and Open Space Guidelines and builds upon the guiding design principles outlined in the Urban Design Direction for Oakville (section 1.4 LBDM).
-The site has an important location within North Oakville being bordered by an important natural area (the East Morrison Creek) on the west while having frontage along Trafalgar Road, an important transit route through the community.
+The Green Ginger Phase 2 subdivision is consistent with the design principles of the North Oakville East Urban Design and Open Space Guidelines, and builds upon the guiding design principles outlined in the Urban Design Direction for Oakville (section 1.4 LBDM).
+The site has an important location within North Oakville being bordered by an significant natural area (East Morrison Creek) on the west, and having frontage along Trafalgar Road, a crucial transit route through the community.

 The North Oakville area is planned to save and protect the Natural Heritage System.
-The extension of natural features into each neighbourhood wherever possible reinforce the nature of the community as one that is rooted in the natural environment.
+The extension of natural features into each neighbourhood, wherever possible, reinforces the nature of the Green Ginger community as one that is rooted in the natural environment.

-Trafalgar Road is an important north/south connecting street through Oakville.
-This is the urban edge to this neighbourhood and the built form will act as an important transition to the lower density area to the west.
+Trafalgar Road, an important north/south connecting street through Oakville, is the urban edge to the new community and its envisioned urban core.
+The built form proposed in this area provide for mixed-use opportunities, while acting as an appropriate transition to the lower density area to the west.